 “We have quality perks,” Sabel added.
 “Good insurance.
 Good benefits.
 We’re constantly trying to improve, and now we’re able to.
 Morale is very good.
 We’re a family business, and we run it like a family business—where we take the time to get to know people, their families.
 I try to look out for my employees all the time.”

 But Sabel Steel’s current employees aren’t the only ones who will benefit from tax reform and the booming economy.
-Sabel Steel also plans to reinvest their tax reform savings in their business by expanding and upgrading facilities in Newnan, Georgia, and Baton Rouge, Louisiana, and adding new equipment that will make their facilities more productive and innovative.
-Sabel also cites a new plasma machine they purchased for their plant in Theodore, Alabama—a machine that offers smoother and more efficient steel cutting techniques.
-They also plan to make further upgrades to their equipment as needed.
+Sabel Steel also plans to reinvest its tax reform savings in its business by expanding and upgrading facilities in Newnan, Georgia, and Baton Rouge, Louisiana, and adding new equipment that will make its facilities more productive and innovative.
+Sabel also cites a new plasma machine it purchased for its plant in Theodore, Alabama—a machine that offers smoother and more efficient steel-cutting techniques.
+It also plans to make further upgrades to its equipment as needed.

 To staff the expanded and upgraded facilities, Sabel Steel plans to hire more workers.
-Their recruitment effort focuses on talent, passion and integrity because Sabel Steel knows that, by starting with solid employees, they can train them on-site and equip them with the skills to do the jobs that the company needs.
+Its recruitment effort focuses on talent, passion and integrity because Sabel Steel knows that, by starting with solid employees, it can train them on-site and equip them with the skills to do the jobs that the company needs.